23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 1. 51% of employees spend at least two hours daily on repetitive tasks

-More than half of the workforce dedicates over two hours every day to repetitive tasks that add little strategic value.
-This time sink compounds across teams and departments, creating a significant drag on organizational productivity.
-For a team of 10 knowledge workers, that represents 100+ hours weekly lost to manual work.
+More than half the workforce spends over two hours a day on repetitive tasks that add little strategic value.
+Scale that across teams and departments and it becomes a significant drag on productivity.
+For a team of 10 knowledge workers, you’re looking at 100+ hours weekly lost to manual work.

 2. Managers waste 8 hours weekly on manual data tasks

-Research shows managers spend an average of 8 hours weekly handling manual data entry and administrative tasks.
-This represents an entire workday lost to activities that intelligent automation could handle.
-When managers are buried in data tasks, they cannot focus on strategy, coaching, or decision-making.
+Research shows managers spend an average of 8 hours weekly on manual data entry and administrative tasks.
+That’s an entire workday going to work that intelligent automation could take off their plate.
+A manager buried in data tasks can’t focus on strategy, coaching, or decision-making.

 3. 25% of managers lose over 20 hours weekly to repetitive admin

-A quarter of all managers devote more than 20 hours weekly to repetitive administrative work.
-This statistic reveals why organizations struggle with execution despite having talented leadership.
-DoBox, an AI-fed task manager that fills itself by analyzing messages for work items, removes this administrative burden by automatically extracting and organizing tasks from communications.
+A quarter of all managers put more than 20 hours a week into repetitive administrative work.
+That’s a big part of why organizations struggle to execute even with talented leadership in place.
+DoBox, an AI-fed task manager that fills itself by analyzing messages for work items, lifts that administrative burden by automatically extracting and organizing tasks from communications.

 Unifying Your Digital Workspace: The Impact of Fragmented Communication